Watchmen (2009 film): Cast and characters

-Production for Watchmen began casting in July 2007 for look-alikes of the era's famous names for the film—something director Zack Snyder declared would give the film a "satirical quality" and "create this '80s vibe."
+Production for Watchmen began casting in July 2007 for actors to double historical figures of the era—something director Zack Snyder declared would give the film a "satirical quality" and "create this '80s vibe".
 Snyder said he wanted younger actors because of the many flashback scenes, and it was easier to age actors with make-up rather than cast two actors in the same role.
 Snyder's son appears as a young Rorschach, while the director himself appears as an American soldier in Vietnam.
 Actor Thomas Jane was invited by Snyder, but declined to work in the film due to being too busy.